American Society of Overseas Research

-The American Society of Overseas Research (ASOR), founded in 1900 as the American School of Oriental Study and Research in Palestine, is a non-profit 501(c)(3) organization based in Alexandria, Virginia which supports the research and teaching of the history and cultures of the Near East and Middle Eastern countries.
+The American Society of Overseas Research (ASOR), founded in 1900 as the American School of Oriental Study and Research in Palestine, is a non-profit 501(c)(3) organization based in Alexandria, Virginia, which supports the research and teaching of the history and cultures of the Near East and Middle Eastern countries.
 ASOR supports scholarship, research, exploration, and archeological fieldwork and offers avenues of disseminating this research through their publications.
 ASOR also provides support for undergraduates and graduates in institutions of higher education around the world pursuing studies of the history and cultures of the Near and Middle East.

-As of January 2020, Sharon Herbert, is the president of ASOR.
-Her predecessor, Susan Ackerman served as President from 2014-2019.
+As of January 2020, Sharon Herbert is the president of ASOR.
+Her predecessor, Susan Ackerman served as president from 2014 to 2019.

 ASOR collaborates with the following independent overseas institutes: